jainaman786/Backend-Daily-Expense-Tracker/README.md

 3. Install the dependencies
    pip install -r requirements.txt

-4. Running the project
+4. Running the server
     uvicorn main:app --host 127.0.0.1 --port 8000 --reload

-## Documentation and Running the Application
+## Documentation and Running the Application and Testing the Apis
+   FastAPI provides automatic interactive API documentation with Swagger UI (an interactive API explorer.
+It allows you to test your API directly from the browser.
+Access it at /docs)

 1. Start the fast api server
    uvicorn main:app --host 127.0.0.1 --port 8000 --reload